-The Corporate Social Responsibility (CSR) unit is present in AcegasApsAmga; it reports to the Executive Director and ties in with the General Manager, and is responsible for co-ordinating, supplementing and applying – in the geographic and corporate context managed – the company guidelines relating to corporate social responsibility, as well as the policies regarding reporting and accountability on sustainability and ensuring the drafting of specific reports and KPIs regarding sustainability and CSR, ensuring information for top management on the trend of the pertinent aspects.
+The Corporate Social Responsibility (CSR) function is present in AcegasApsAmga; it reports to the Executive Director and ties in with the General Manager, and is responsible for co-ordinating, supplementing and applying – in the geographic and corporate context managed – the company guidelines relating to corporate social responsibility, as well as the policies regarding reporting and accountability on sustainability and ensuring the drafting of specific reports and KPIs regarding sustainability and CSR, ensuring information for top management on the trend of the pertinent aspects.

-Code of Ethics
+The Code of Ethics

 Hera’s commitment to quality, safety, environment and social responsibility

 Quality management systems establish the requirements that are necessary in an organisation to improve corporate processes in order to increase the satisfaction of final customers, who receive the end benefits of Hera’s services.
 The high diffusion of the Group’s certified management systems is shown in the following table.

 |No. of companies||% of employees||No. of companies||% of employees||No. of companies||% of employees||No. of companies||% of employees|

 Hera adopted a process during 2018 which concerns the entire certification system of the Group.
 Within this context, the possibility of obtaining the new UNI ISO 37001 certification for the prevention of corruption for Hera S.p.A. was assessed, the changeover from the OHSAS 18001 to the ISO 45001 was analysed and in conclusion a possible simplification of said certification was assessed.